Healthdirect Free Australian health advice you can count on.

 What is group B streptococcus?

-Group B streptococcus (GBS or 'group B strep') is a type of bacteria.
-In healthy people it is commonly found in your gastrointestinal system (gut) and vagina.
+Group B streptococcus is a type of bacteria.
+It may also be called GBS, group B strep, or streptococcus agalactiae.
+In healthy people it is commonly found in the gastrointestinal system (gut), urethra and vagina.

-Healthy people of any age can be carriers of GBS without having any symptoms or becoming unwell.
+Healthy people of any age can be carriers of group B streptococcus without having any symptoms or becoming sick.

 What is group B streptococcal infection?

-GBS can cause infections in some people, making them unwell.
-GBS is the most common cause of serious infections in newborn babies.
-GBS can also cause infections in:
+Group B streptococcus can cause infections in some people, making them unwell.
+It is the most common cause of serious infections in newborn babies.

 What are the symptoms of group B streptococcal infection?

-GBS infections can cause a wide range of symptoms, depending on where the infection is in your body.
-One common symptom of GBS infection is fever.
+Group B streptococcal infections can cause a wide range of symptoms, depending on where the infection is in your body.
+One common symptom of this infection is fever.

-If you are pregnant, a GBS infection can cause both you and your unborn baby to become very unwell.
-It can lead to a urinary tract infection (UTI) or cause an infection in the fluid that surrounds your baby, known as the amniotic fluid.
+If you are pregnant, a group B streptococcal infection can cause both you and your unborn baby to become very unwell.
+It can lead to an infection in the fluid that surrounds your baby, known as the amniotic fluid.

-GBS infections can cause your baby to become unwell shortly after they are born.
-Symptoms of GBS infections in newborn babies include:
+Group B streptococcal infections can cause your baby to become sick shortly after they are born.
+Symptoms of serious infections in newborn babies include:

-If your baby develops signs of GBS infection, they need urgent medical attention
+If your baby develops signs of group B streptococcal infection, they need urgent medical attention.

 What causes group B streptococcal infection?

-GBS infections are caused by the GBS bacteria.
+Group B streptococcal infections are caused by group B streptococcus bacteria.

-GBS is commonly found in healthy people.
-These people are not considered to be infected with GBS, but they are carriers of the bacteria.
-They can pass it on to other people.
+Group B streptococcus is commonly found in healthy people.
+These people are not considered to be 'infected', but they are 'carriers' of the bacteria.
+This means they don't have symptoms, but can pass it on to other people.

-Pregnant carriers of GBS can pass the bacteria on to their baby during a vaginal birth.
+Pregnant carriers of group B streptococcus can pass the bacteria on to their baby during a vaginal birth.

 When should I see my doctor?

-If you are concerned that you or your baby may have a GBS infection, you should see a doctor immediately.
+If you are concerned that you or your baby may have a group B streptococcal infection, you should see a doctor immediately.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.